RoboManipal-9-0/Libraries/DebuggerSerial/README.md

 Move this folder into the arduino libraries folder on your PC.
 If you don't know where the libraries folder of your arduino is, you can check out the README file of this entire repository for this, click [here](../README.md).

 ## Protocol implementation
+Here are how the messages are put out on the _debuggerSerial_ for different priority levels
 - For `SENSOR_FEED` data
 ```
 [%Timestamp%] $%Name%$ %Value%